asanmateu/healthcare-rag-chatbot/README.md

 # Hospital LLM RAG Agent 🤖

-I decided to build this chatbot to have an LLM project to build upon as I learn new topics and experiment with new ideas.
+I decided to build this chatbot, with the help of Real Python's LLM RAG Chatbot [tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain), to have an LLM project to build upon as I learn new topics and experiment with new ideas.

-I built this prototype with the help of Real Python's LLM RAG Chatbot [tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain), which I highly recommend.

 Along the way, I learned about LangChain, how and when to use graph databases, and how to quickly deploy LLM RAG apps with FastAPI and Streamlit.